Also Post Here

 - And last for today's list, but not least, is Susan Branch's delightful memoir Martha's Vineyard, Isle of Dreams.
 And, did you know that Susan Branch is leaving Martha's Vineyard and is moving back to California?
 It was a big surprise.
 I'm happy for her as she looks forward to new adventures back where she first started out, but I cannot believe how it shook my own moorings to find out she was moving away.
 I always felt settled knowing she was in that lovely place creating beauty for herself and her readers, which includes me, and I always looked forward to visiting her blog to see what new things she and Joe and kitty Jack were up to.
 Anyways, I'm going to immerse myself in her book while she travels west this summer.
 You can read all about it, if you're not familiar with the story, on her blog

 Here I stop and call it done for today.
-I do hope you found something in here that made it worth your while to visit.
-I'd be interested to know, do you have any reading lists for your summer?
+I do hope you found something today that made it worth your while to visit.
+I'd be interested to know, do you have any reading plans for your summer?

 Wishing you a beautiful week, and to all my fellow Canadians,